 It may be small, but boy is it beautiful!
 At only four miles long and one mile wide, Key West, the island city in the Florida Keys, is home to some of the most picture-perfect beaches in the county.
 The U.S.’s southernmost city is famous for its natural beauty, lively nightlife, and of course, sun and surf.
 Here are the island’s best beaches.

 No, this isn’t the famous Miami party beach, rather Key West’s South Beach got its name for its location at the southernmost end of the island.
 And, quite the contrary to the famous Miami locale, this Key West beach is actually very popular among families due to its calm and shallow waters.
-South Beach is super laid-back and boasts beautiful crystal-clear water.
-A beach café and a few makeshift food stalls are available, however there are no public restrooms—for emergencies try the bar nearby.
+This super laid-back stretch of sand is technically apart of the Southernmost Beach cafe and boasts beautiful crystal-clear water.
+In addition to cafe, and there are a few makeshift food stalls, however, there are no public restrooms.

-By far the most popular beach on the island, Smathers Beach is the place to go for all day action.
-Stretching about two miles down Roosevelt Boulevard, Smathers offers visitors all they need for a fun filled day in the sand.
-Food vendors, watersport rentals, and plenty of beach volleyball is available for those seeking action.
+By far the most popular beach on the island, Smathers Beach is the place to go for all-day action.
+Stretching about two miles down Roosevelt Boulevard, Smathers offers visitors all they need for a fun-filled day in the sand.
+Food vendors, watersport rentals, and plenty of beach volleyball are available for those seeking action.
 Parking is free along the boulevard, and restrooms and lounge chair rentals are available as well, and there is no entry fee.

-For those seeking the less crowded option, head over to Higgs Beach.
+For those seeking the less crowded option, head over to Higgs Beach in the Florida Keys.
 Located within walking distance to Smathers but doesn’t draw the same crowds most probably because of the way the tides flow in this area of the island.
-There tends to be lots of ocean debris, seaweed and such, in the area that can make it less comfortable for swimming.
+There tend to be lots of ocean debris, seaweed and such, in the area that can make it less comfortable for swimming.
 But the city does work hard to rake the beaches daily and clean up any floating driftwood, so chances are it won’t bother you.
-The water is very clear and ripe for snorkeling, and stingray are often spotted in the area by the pier.
+The water is very clear and ripe for snorkeling, and stingray is often spotted in the area by the pier.

 For those seeking adventure and seclusion, head over to the uninhabited island, Bahia Honda State Park.
 It’s about 37 miles from Key West, which is about a 45-minute car ride, and it is well worth the trip.
 The park is open from 8 a.m. to sunset, though concessions close at 5 p.m.
 Camping is available by reservation, but most visitors just come for the day to enjoy the amazing snorkeling, breathtaking beach, and world-renowned reef.
 The park is still recovering from Hurricane Irma but is open to the public with limited amenities.